12 Eco-Friendly And Stylish Sustainable Shoes To Step Into Now

 Returns: Unknown

 Kate’s review: After my previous boots (worn 400+ times and resoled once) began to look too shabby for work attire, I invested in these and will never regret it.
 They’re sturdy, easy to clean, and comfortable for 16 hour days on my feet.
-Although I wouldn’t recommend them as fast walking shoes, I have successfully walked 5km in them between the bus stop and home.
-These boots are the one pair of shoes I take with me when I travel.
+These sustainable boots are the one pair of shoes I take with me when I travel light.

 Type: Unisex Sandals/Boots